stevetolvaj/SimpleTunes/README.md

 # How to run
+## Disclaimer: Android studio has a lot of issues in which sometimes your emulator(fake phone) might just randomly quit
+## Please be patient and try again!

-For Android Devices and Emulated Android Devices:
+## For Android Devices and Emulated Android Devices:

 - Download the apk file found at this link: https://github.com/cis3296s22/SimpleTunes/raw/main/app-debug.apk